 What fees will I be charged if Union Savings Bank pay my overdraft?

 There is no fee to enroll in the Opt-In service.
 There are only fees incurred if/when you use the service and those are as follows:

 - We will charge you a fee of $35.00 each time we pay an overdraft, not to exceed 4 overdrafts per day ($140.00).

 - Also, if your account is overdrawn for over five business days, beginning on the 6th business day a $5.00 per day fee will be assessed for each business day the account remains overdrawn.
 There is no limit on the total fees we can charge you for overdrawing your account.

-- Consult our Schedule of Charges for current Deposit Fee information.
+- Consult our Schedule of Interest and Deposit Account Charges for current Deposit Fee information.

 *All loans are subject to credit approval